Mooncake-Labs/pg_mooncake/README.md

 Columnstore tables are created as a copy of a regular Postgres table (rowstore).

 1. Direct writes to the columnstore table are not supported.
-2. All data modifications (point + batch updates/inserts/deletes) are performed on the regular Postgres table and are replicated to the columnstore with sub-second consistency.
+2. All data modifications (updates/inserts/deletes) are performed on the regular Postgres table and are replicated to the columnstore with sub-second consistency.
-3. (Roadmap) Maintain full table history in columnstore while keeping only recent data in rowstore, by selectively truncating rowstore tables without affecting the columnstore.
+3. (Roadmap) Maintain full table history in columnstore while keeping only recent data in rowstore.

 ## [Read Path](https://pgmooncake.com/docs/load-data)
 Query a columnstore table as you would a regular postgres table.
 Including: